Normal Saline 0.9 Sodium Chloride

 Scientific Foundations

 Electrolytes, such as sodium and chloride, are minerals that carry an electrical charge when dissolved in water.
 They play a vital role in regulating fluid balance, nerve impulses, muscle contractions, and other essential bodily functions.
-When the body loses fluids through dehydration, vomiting, diarrhea, or bleeding, it also loses electrolytes.
+So when the body loses fluids through dehydration, vomiting, diarrhea, or bleeding, it also loses electrolytes.
 Normal saline helps to replenish both fluids and electrolytes, restoring the body's internal equilibrium.

 The isotonicity of normal saline is key to its therapeutic effect.
 Because its salt concentration is similar to that of blood plasma, it doesn't cause a significant shift in fluid balance between the bloodstream and the cells.
 This allows it to effectively expand the circulating blood volume, which is essential for treating dehydration, shock, and other conditions characterized by low blood pressure.